Image Credits: Photo by Milada Vigerova on Unsplash.

 Rising temperatures, changes in rainfall patterns, droughts, extreme events such as floods, storms, heat waves, increasing levels of carbon dioxide and sea level rise: the impacts of a warming planet are already becoming detectable in many parts of the world.

-As global population rises, urbanization increases, agriculture faces the challenges of meeting society’s growing food needs, addressing climate change impacts, while simultaneously reducing its environmental footprint.
+As the global population rises, urbanization increases, agriculture faces the challenges of meeting society’s growing food needs, addressing climate change impacts, while simultaneously reducing its environmental footprint.

 What would happen if crop yields decline and become more variable as global temperatures increase?
 What would happen if the world’s largest crops producing and exporting countries face simultaneous crop shortfalls, with implications for global agricultural trade, prices and food security?
 Who would feel the effects?
 Consider for example maize, one of the world’s most grown and heavily traded cereal crops in international markets, having different uses such as livestock feed, biofuel and direct human consumption.
 In a warmer climate, maize yields will decrease and become more variable.
 Climate change will not only increase the risk of food shocks from world corn production but also that these crop failures will more frequently occur simultaneously.
 In the United States, Brazil, Argentina, and Ukraine, the top four maize-exporting countries which account for 87% of global maize exports, the probability that they have simultaneous production losses greater than 10% in any given year is presently virtually zero, but it increases to 7% under 2 °C warming and 86% under 4 °C warming.
-Simultaneous production shocks in these countries will have significant consequence on global markets affecting especially the almost 800 million people living in extreme poverty.
-And it’s not the plot of a gloomy science fiction story; these are the results of a study recently published on PNAS exploring what will happen with uncheck climate change.
+Simultaneous production shocks in these countries will have a significant consequence on global markets affecting especially the almost 800 million people living in extreme poverty.
+And it’s not the plot of a gloomy science fiction story; these are the results of a study recently published on PNAS exploring what will happen with unchecking climate change.

 What are the best policies that we can have in place to respond to a drop in food production?
 Climate change represents a major pressure over a fragile system and so it will be essential to understand these key issues